softwaresaved/esrc-software-study/Src/ESRC.md

 <img src="ESRC_files/figure-gfm/funding_ByOrgByYear-1.png" title="Expenditure across each UKRI council from the available data by year." alt="Expenditure across each UKRI council from the available data by year."  />

+The same information by percent expenditure for each year.

 <img src="ESRC_files/figure-gfm/funding_ByOrgByYearPer-1.png" title="Expenditure across each UKRI council from the available data by year." alt="Expenditure across each UKRI council from the available data by year."  />

+Although there seems to be historical data for the MRC, ESRC and STFC it seems to make more sense to start looking at the data from 2008 (this will be applied later).

 ### Summary